runtastic/newrelic-manticore/README.md

 adding also the necessary headers for cross application tracing.

 ### What about parallel requests?
-The NewRelic agent is currently not set up to support threaded requests.
+The NewRelic agent is currently not set up to support multithreaded requests.
 As [any of the other client integrations](https://docs.newrelic.com/docs/agents/ruby-agent/features/http-client-tracing-ruby#typhoeus), _newrelic-manticore_ will trace all parallel requests as [one external service call](https://github.com/runtastic/newrelic-manticore/blob/master/test/new_relic/manticore/instrumentation_test.rb#L50).

 ### What about "background"/async requests?